fbpx

 Okay, so you can’t drink water from every river in New Zealand.
 This one was just coming from a glacier so it was pretty fresh.

-Tap water in New Zealand is amazing and safe to drink!
+Tap water in New Zealand tastes good and is safe to drink!
 (The South Island has some of the best water in the world.)
 So please, oh pretty please, don’t buy plastic water bottles.
 BYOB (bring your own bottle!) and save not only money, but plastic waste.

 15. Spend time in nature